nikogura/gomason/README.md

 This is used to determine which OSes and architectures to compile for.
 It's gotta be Gox's way of expressing the version and arch (os/arch), as the strings will simply be passed along to gox to build your toys.

-## Limitations

-Right now, it's designed to work with git ssh repos with a url of the form 'git@github.com:(owner)/(repo)'